microsoft/vscode-docs/docs/python/tutorial-django.md

 ### Create a base page template and styles

-A base page template in Flask contains all the shared parts of a set of pages, including references to CSS files, script files, and so forth.
+A base page template in Django contains all the shared parts of a set of pages, including references to CSS files, script files, and so forth.
 Base templates also define one or more **block** tags that other templates that extend the base are expected to override.
 A block tag is delineated by `{% block <name> %}` and `{% endblock %}` in both the base template and extended templates.

 The following steps demonstrate creating a base template.

-1. In the `templates` folder, create a file named `layout.html` with the contents below, which contains blocks named "title" and "content".
-As you can see, the markup defines a simple nav bar structure with links to the Home, About, and Contact pages, which you create in a later section.
-Each link again uses Flask's `url_for` tag to generate a link at runtime for the matching route.
+1. In the `templates/hello` folder, create a file named `layout.html` with the contents below, which contains blocks named "title" and "content".
+As you can see, the markup defines a simple nav bar structure with links to Home, About, and Contact pages, which you create in a later section.
+Notice the use of Django's `{% url %}` tag to refer to other pages through the names of the corresponding URL patterns rather than by relative path.

     ```html
     <!DOCTYPE html>